Learn More » Suspended Ceiling Grid

 Suspended ceiling grid is traditionally made from steel, although it is sometimes available in plastic as well.
 ACP Ideas provides a plastic version of the grid, while Chicago Metallic is the main supplier of metal grid.

 It is commonly available in two sizes.
-The 9/16" size has a grid face that is 9/16" wide.
-This means that the part of the grid that shows when tiles are installed is exactly 9/16" wide.
-This size grid is generally made for tiles that clip over the grid and hide it from view, however, many standard lay in tiles work with it as well.
-The 15/16" grid offers a wider face which is more visible, but is also more versatile, with many more compatible ceiling tile types available.
-Both types of grid can be arranged to accommodate both 2" x 2" ceiling tiles and 2" x 4" ceiling panels.
+The 9/16 in. size has a grid face that is 9/16 in. wide.
+This means that the part of the grid that shows when tiles are installed is exactly 9/16 in. wide.
+This size grid is generally made for tiles that clip over the grid and hide it from view, however, many standard lay-in tiles work with it as well.
+The 15/16 in. grid offers a wider face which is more visible, but is also more versatile, with many more compatible ceiling tile types available.
+Both types of grid can be arranged to accommodate both 2 ft. x 2 ft. ceiling tiles and 2 ft. x 4 ft. ceiling panels.

 Suspended ceiling grid is a challenge to install, and many people decide to hire a professional contractor to do the work.
 Hanging the grid requires precision and care, and it helps to have specialized tools.
 However, folks with some handyman experience and a bit more time should still be able to complete an installation on their own.
 The plastic versions are traditionally a bit easier to install because of their lightweight nature and more pliable material.
 The plastic material also withstands moisture a bit better.